 Orphans & Fosters

-But there remained a loose-end: the orphan lamb now without a mother.
+But there remained a loose-end.
+The orphan lamb now without a mother.
 This orphan was by no means a phenomenon; whether it was a lamb without a mother or a mother without her lamb, there were a few cases of heartbroken, desperate animals that summer.
-Fortunately more common, was the occurrence of ewes giving birth – the usual was two, but sometimes 3 or, more typically with younger mothers, just one.
+Fortunately more common, was the occurrence of ewes giving birth to three lambs (the usual was two) or, this was more typical of younger mothers, giving birth only to one.

-These families, I discovered, presented a solution to the former problem, although these solutions were by no means easy or even guaranteed.
+These families, I discovered, presented a solution to the former problem.
+Although these solutions were by no means easy, or even guaranteed.
 What effectively ensued, was a type of domestic juggling: transplanting a lamb from a family of four, to a family where the mother had only borne one lamb.
-These mothers did not simply accept the new additions, however, nor forget what had been taken from them.
-Scent is a powerful thing: a ewe knows its young, so the sheep farmer has to get creative.
+But these mothers did not simply accept the new additions, nor forget what had been taken from them.
+Scent is a powerful thing: a ewe knows its young; so the sheep farmer has to get creative.

 Despite his ingenuity, the new mother seemed reluctant to fall for Árni’s trick.
 We had to tie the beast’s head to a post so that the orphan could feed from its unwilling new mother, giving up on the sheep in sheep’s clothing charade.
 I am sure that Árni hoped with time the ewe would come to accept the lamb as its own, and while after some days the beast no longer physically protested the lamb’s presence, her feelings remained lukewarm at best.

 It was another heartbreaking moment when it came time to put them in the outer pasture, and the orphan lamb was left behind as the foster mother ran off with her own young. Árni climbed back into the tractor, there was nothing else to be done.
 In the weeks that followed, I came across the carcasses of several lambs in that pasture.
 Each time, wondering whether it belonged to that one I had known.